ctf/puppet-pbis/README.md

 ## Dependencies

 This module requires the `osfamily` fact, which depends on Facter 1.6.1+.
+This module requires the 'wget' module, which you can get via: `puppet module install maestrodev-wget --version 1.7.3`

 ## Supported platforms

 This module has been tested against Puppet 2.7.18+ and Facter 1.6.9+ on Debian 7 and Ubuntu 12.04.

-Support for RedHat and Suse is included but has not been tested.
+Support for RedHat and Suse is included and has been tested 2016-11-16.

 ## Contributing